-Alia Swersky is a movement artist, performer and teacher, engaged deeply in the vital act
+Alia Swersky is a movement artist, performer and educator deeply engaged in dance improvisation, durational time based work, site-specific work, and environmental installation.

-Aikido, Buddhist meditation, and many pivotal dance partners and teachers.
+Tuning Scores, Buddhist meditations, and many pivotal dance partners and teachers.

 Alia danced and toured nationally and internationally as a member of the LeGendre Performance

 Group.
 She has also collaborated and performed in the works of many Seattle artists